wiremock/api-template-library/amazonaws.com-cognito-idp/index.md

 ---
 slug: "amazonaws-com-cognito-idp"
-name: "Amazon Cognito Identity Provider"
+title: "Amazon Cognito Identity Provider"
 provider: "amazonaws.com"
 description: "<p>Using the Amazon Cognito user pools API, you can create a user pool\
   \ to manage directories and users.
 You can authenticate a user to obtain tokens\